petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Never share results generated with uncommitted code.
 Or further,
 never share uncommitted results.

-### Large batch version control practices

-Many small commits are generally preferable to fewer large commits.

-## The opposite of continuous delivery

-A common pattern in many analytical endeavors is to periodically share slides with curated results.

-The shift to CR would mean generating these slides as part of a pipeline, so they continually stay up-to-date, and the single source of truth and its history can be accessed by all collaborators.

-As a side note,
-similar arguments could be used to support eliminating research proposals.
-Instead, simply fund innovative and capable scientists and let them figure out what's important to discover.

-CR via GitHub Actions CI with Calkit...
-This gives you an "objective" machine on which to run your pipeline.
-If you want, use can use the `--force` to bypass all cached results and ensure they are created identically.
-This could be useful if you haven't properly defined all the dependencies for a given output.

-In a software development project, it is optimal to create lots of small but valuable changes, always integrating these into the single source of truth, or the main branch.

-In a research project is certainly can be a good idea to use automated tests for the software to check its accuracy, but reproducibility is slightly different.

-The way CI works is that any proposed change goes through some testing, and...

-So, our research project should have a single source of truth where its state is tracked with a version control system.
-This is the state of the inputs and processes.

 What is it like to not work reproducibly?
 Well, it means that the path one took to produce an artifact can no longer